sherlockblaze/all_knowledge_review/knowledge/data_structures/doc/trees/AvlTree.md

 > And we get **the balance condition must be easy to maintain, and it ensures that the depth of the tree is O(logN).**

-As we know, and AVL tree is identical to a binary search tree, except that for **every node in the tree, the height of the left and right subtrees can differ by at most 1.** (The hight of an empty tree is defined to be -1.)
+As we know, the AVL tree is identical to a binary search tree, except that for **every node in the tree, the height of the left and right subtrees can differ by at most 1.** (The hight of an empty tree is defined to be -1.)

 > Do you guys remember what is depth of a node??

-> We review quickly here. **A depth of a node is length of the only way from root to this node.** And if you almost forget the basic concepts of trees.
+> We review quickly here. **The depth of a node is the length of the only way from root to this node.** And if you almost forget the basic concepts of trees.
 Go [there](./Trees.md#Basic-Concept-Of-Tree) for more.

 ![](../../pic/trees/what_is_a_avl_tree.png)